Safe Model Predictive Diffusion with Shielding: CONCLUSION

 To address \textbf{Q1} and \textbf{Q2}, we evaluate our algorithm on a series of increasingly challenging dynamical models.
 The problems we consider involve scenarios where safety cannot be na\"ively achieved by simply stopping due to the dynamics of high-order systems and \emph{input constraints}.
 The evaluation task is an automated parking scenario, where the vehicle must navigate a cluttered environment with $N_{\textup{obs}}$ obstacles modeled as rectangles and circles to reach a target configuration.
-We denote the set of obstacles as $\calO \coloneqq \bigcup_{j=1}^{N_{\textup{obs}}} \calO_i$.
+We denote the set of obstacles as $\calO \coloneqq \bigcup_{j=1}^{N_{\textup{obs}}} \calO_{j}$.

-We consider: (i) a kinematic bicycle, (ii) a kinematic tractor-trailer system, and (iii) a acceleration-controlled tractor-trailer system.
+We consider: (i) a kinematic bicycle, (ii) a kinematic tractor-trailer system, and (iii) an acceleration-controlled tractor-trailer system.
 The dynamics of the discrete-time kinematic tractor-trailer model with sampling time $T_{s} > 0$ is given by: